sigp/lighthouse-merge-f2f/README.md

 This repository contains various resources used by the Lighthouse team for the Merge F2F in October 2021.

+See the ["Merge F2F" PR](https://github.com/sigp/lighthouse/pull/2620) for more information about Lighthouse and the Merge F2F.

 ## M2

 ### Tracker